-Miguel Valladares is an Arizona State University student, studying sports business, and entering his sophomore year in college.
-He is also the oldest of four, Mexican-American, and a first-generation college student.
+Miguel Valladares is an Arizona State University student studying sport business, and entering his sophomore year in college.
+He is also the oldest of four, Mexican-American, and a first-generation collect student.

 “To go on and get into college,” Miguel says, “it made my parents proud and it made me proud because it’s something I’ve dreamed of since I was a child.”

 He says he found some relief through his employment with Education at Work, and he plans to make his childhood dream come true.

 Miguel started with EAW during the first semester of his freshman year in October 2019.
 After working in the fast food industry for several months, Miguel says applying for EAW was a relief because of its flexibility with student life .
 Six months later, Miguel – like other EAW students – is working from home as part of EAW’s initiative to keep students safe during the COVID-19 pandemic.

 Living 30 minutes away from work and school in Glendale, Miguel says he had to commute to school and work – navigating traffic, managing his time, and paying for parking permits.
 EAW’s work from home transition was a relief to Miguel.